MTV (Russia): Pre-launch (1988–1998)

-Launch (1998-2002)
+Launch and first years (1998–2002)

-On the night of September 25–26, 1998, MTV Russia began broadcasting in Moscow and St. Petersburg.
-The broadcast of the TV channel opened the concert of «The Prodigy» band in Moscow.
-The first video clip of the Russian artist was "Vladivostok 2000" by the group Mumiy Troll, the first foreign video clip of Puff Daddy and Jimmy Page "Come With Me".
+On the night of 25–26 September 1998, MTV Russia began broadcasting in Moscow and St. Petersburg.
+The broadcast had been opened with the concert of The Prodigy in Moscow.
+The first Russian music video was Vladivostok 2000 by Mumiy Troll, the first foreign music video was Puff Daddy and Jimmy Page's Come With Me.
+In the initial period of the channel's operation, 35% of broadcast music videos were Russian, the remaining 65% were foreign, unlike its competitor in the face of the Muz-TV channel, whose broadcast was dominated by songs by Russian artists.
+In comparison with its competitor, MTV also attracted the attention of viewers by showing music videos of Russian and foreign bands and performers that are quite radical by the standards of domestic television, high-quality clips of foreign music stars, charts from around the world, programs about extreme sports, style and fashion, as well as documentaries about the lives of idols from the world of popular and rock music.
+Part of the first programs of MTV Russia originally appeared on Zosimov's BIZ-TV channel, almost the entire original cast of VJ's also moved from there.

-In the initial period of the channel's operation, 35% of Russian music videos were broadcast on its air, the remaining 65% were foreign, unlike its competitor in the face of the Muz-TV channel, whose broadcast was dominated by songs by Russian artists.
-In comparison with its competitor, MTV Russia also attracted the attention of viewers by the presence on the air of video clips of Russian and foreign bands and performers that are quite radical by the standards of domestic television, high-quality clips of foreign music stars, hit parades from around the world ("Ukrainian 20", "British Hit List", "Consolidated chart"), programs about extreme sports ("New Athletics"), about style and fashion ("Stylissimo"), as well as TV documentaries telling biographies and stories from the lives of idols from the world of popular and rock music ("All about ...", "StarTrack").
-Part of the first programs of MTV Russia originally appeared on BIZ-TV ("News Block", "Sony PlayStation", "Shit Parade", "Caprice"), almost the entire original cast of VJ's also moved from there.
-In the black list of "MTV Russia" of those years, almost all representatives of Russian popular music were located, whose clips were not watched and were not selected at its artistic councils.
+Almost all Russian pop-music artists were blacklisted on MTV Russia back then, meaning their music videos weren't neither watched nor selected at channel's artistic councils.
 Non-musical programs of foreign versions of MTV in the first 3–4 years of broadcasting of the Russian channel almost did not get on the air.
-As the target audience of his channel, Zosimov considered viewers aged 12 to 25–30 years, among whom in those years he was in the greatest demand.
+As the target audience of his channel, Zosimov considered viewers aged 12 to 25–30 years, among whom in those years channel was in the greatest demand.